THE SPECIAL PEACE CORPS

 That created and administers The National Registry for Conscientious Objection to combat war and militarism;

-That commissions public works of art in the form of bronze statues of great peacemakers like Mahatma Gandhi, Daniel Berrigan, Muhammad Ali, Mother Teresa, Oscar Romero, JFK, RFK, Obama and his grandmother, and a Cow named Emily that escaped from the slaughterhouse;
+That commissions public works of art in the form of bronze statues of great peacemakers like Mahatma Gandhi, Daniel Berrigan, Muhammad Ali, Mother Teresa, Oscar Romero, JFK, RFK, Obama and his grandmother, Anne Sullivan and Helen Keller, and a Cow named Emily that escaped from the slaughterhouse;

-That burns its organization’s state license and certification documents at the Massachusetts State House, then handcuff themselves to the front gate to get arrested demand that the “R” word in the agency’s name (DMR) that funds it be removed;
+That burns its organization’s state license and certification documents at the Massachusetts State House, then members of the staff and agency client handcuff themselves to the front gate to get arrested and demand that the “R” word in the agency’s name (DMR) that funds it be removed;

 That rescued and cared for countless food production animals (cows, chickens, pigs, sheep, goats) that escaped from slaughterhouses over a period of 30 years;